 Motivation.
-A model of the lectin from Aloe Arborescens was built by homology modelling.
+A model of the lectin from Aloe arborescens was built by homology modeling.
 Docking studies with mannose were performed on this model and the known crystal structures of monocot mannose binding lectins from snowdrop and garlic.
-On the basis of these results association of monomers to form dimers is found to be necessary for successful binding of mannose by site III of these lectins, by providing the fourth strand of the $\beta$ -sheet that is a supporting edge for the site.
+On the basis of these results association of monomers to form dimers is found to be necessary for successful binding of mannose by site III of these lectins, by providing the fourth strand of the β -sheet that is a supporting edge for the site.
 From an analysis of the carbohydrate binding sites (I, II and III) of the above lectins and the docking studies, the mannose binding site I of aloe lectin is predicted to retain the ability to bind mannose with all of the key residues involved in binding unchanged.
 Site II and III lose residues specific for hydrogen bonding and are predicted to be unable to bind mannose.
 Aloe lectin monomers are shown to be able to associate as dimers but docking is still unsuccessful in site III.

 Method.
-Protein homology modelling and AUTODOCK docking studies
+Protein homology modeling and AutoDock docking studies were used in this study.

-Results..An homology model of Aloe Lectin was created by both manual and automatic methods and its ability to bind the natural substrate mannose was assessed by docking studies using the genetic algorithm approach in the AUTODOCK program.
-The results of the docking studies were correlated with those on lectins for which x-ray crystal data is known and rationalised in terms of specific mutations in the aloe lectin binding sites
+Results.
+A homology model of aloe lectin was created by both manual and automatic methods and its ability to bind the natural substrate mannose was assessed by docking studies using the genetic algorithm approach in the AutoDock program.
+The results of the docking studies were correlated with those on lectins for which X-ray crystal data is known and rationalized in terms of specific mutations in the aloe lectin binding sites.

 Conclusions.
-Aloe lectin is predicted to be able to bind.mannose in its site I binding site, unable to bind in site II because of key residue mutations and also unable to bind in site III
+Aloe lectin is predicted to be able to bind mannose in its site I binding site, unable to bind in site II because of key residue mutations and also unable to bind in site III.